cimug-org/CIMTool/dev-docs/Includes/Kena/Kena-README.md

 - A **split model** reader/writer (`splitmodel/`) for partitioned CIM/XML files
 - A **SAX parsing** framework (`sax/`) used by the XMI import pipeline
 - **Utility classes** (`util/`) shared across the project
-- Several **targeted Jena patches** — source overrides of specific Jena internal classes to fix bugs or add behaviour not available in the vendored version
+- Several **targeted Jena patches**, source overrides of specific Jena internal classes to fix bugs or add behaviour not available in the vendored version